 Another explanation may come from an idea embedded within the text of subsequent movements.
 One of the themes that has attracted the interest of the librettist is the contrast between Christ's strength and human feebleness.
 Perhaps it is the apposition of these apparently contradictory qualities that Bach is expressing in a way that only music can properly encapture.

-The second movement is not a recitative; the chorus is immediately followed by a tenor aria of infectious gayety.
+The chorus is immediately followed by a tenor aria of infectious gayety.
 If there was a suggestion of humility before, it has now been replaced by entirely positive affirmation.
 This aria carries the essentially joyous and unambiguous message of the Virgin Birth.

 Several of the cantatas which come near the beginning of this church year have one peculiar point in common; they all contain an aria of exceptional length.
 In C 91 it is the soprano and alto duet.
 In C 121 it is the bass aria and in C 133 that for soprano.
 In this cantata it is this aria for tenor which is likely to last for seven and eight minutes, over one third of the length of the entire work.
-Movements this long must be viewed as having singular and particular significance within the overall structure, and so we note again just how frequently Bach presents a single movement as the keystone of the entire cantata.
+Movements this long must be viewed as having singular and particular significance within the overall structure, marking how Bach presents a single movement as the keystone of the entire cantata.